pranoyr/cnn-lstm/README.md

 --n_classes <num_classes>. num_classes = Number of labels in your dataset.

 All the weights will be saved to the snapshots folder
+* To resume Training from any checkpoint, Use --resume_path <path-to-model>

 ## Tensorboard Visualisation(Training for 4 labels from UCF-101 Dataset)